 Such a great time, despite Tire of Death.

-In fact, on the way home, I ate my feelings the entire way because I feared something bad happening to our car again.
+But on the way home, I ate my feelings the entire way because I feared something bad happening to our car again.

 I love Ohio and all but if I ever come back, maybe I will fly next time.